The Atlantic Civil War Reader

 “This evil principle again seeks admission into our body politic,” he wrote.
 “It comes now in shape of a denial of political rights to four million loyal colored people.
 The South does not now ask for slavery.
 It only asks for a large degraded caste, which shall have no political rights.”

-Three years later Congress ratified the Fifteenth Amendment, granting all citizens unrestricted franchise.
+Three years later, Congress ratified the Fifteenth Amendment, granting all citizens unrestricted franchise.
 But in 1877, a decade after Douglass’s warning, Reconstruction came to an abrupt end when President Rutherford B. Hayes withdrew the last federal troops from the South, and, as The Atlantic marked its 20th anniversary, the Jim Crow era began.